This interview took place on July 13, 2013 between Jesse Nelson of Conduit Coffee and Joseph Roberston of Coffee Lovers Magazine.

 Jesse: Look online too, we have picture of the bags next to our beans but the Bolivian is beautiful.
 I’ve had a few absolutely remarkable coffees including a Kenyan, you had some of that as an espresso a couple of weeks ago, or maybe you were out of town.

 Joseph: Right before I left you had a box of something roasted that I got a bag of, I can’t remember what it was.
 It wasn’t the Kenyan but it was absolutely remarkable.
 I wish I could remember.

 Jesse: That’s the fun part about this is that it changes all the time.
 There are some beautiful coffees, and as we grow we have more money and figure out our routines more and the roasters getting broken.

 Jesse: It’s been really fun, I love this, really appreciate it Joseph.
 You can find us at conduitcoffee.com and we are in several cafes listed on our website.
 Our studio is open on Tuesdays.

-This article first appeared in Coffee Lovers Magazine which is available for the iPad.
+This article first appeared in Coffee Lovers Magazine.

 Roasting Coffee: Conduit Coffee Roasters Seattle – Article by Joseph Robertson

 Conduit Coffee – Seattle based coffee roaster.